Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 ### 📑 What you can expect

-In this tutorial, I will cover the following key areas:
+In this tutorial, I will cover the following key areas, among others:

 - Short explanation of the W3C WebDriver specification.
 - Creation of a flexible project structure.